19 Best Things to Do in Girdwood, Alaska

 The Alaska Wildlife Conservation Center is a great place to visit for the whole family.
 Just a short drive past the Girdwood turn off, the center is located on the right side of the road.
 This 200 acre land area is home to a number of Alaskan animals including brown bears, muskoxen, moose, lynx, and more.
 The center is not a zoo, but a sanctuary dedicated to preserving Alaska’s wildlife through conservation, education, research, and animal care.
 Most of the animals here have been injured or orphaned and the center has become their home.
 There is a one mile loop around the center where you can view all of the animals.
 This road can be traveled either by walking or by car.
 The center also offers guided walking tours and educational programs.

-10. Sail by Icebergs and Float the Placer River with Chugach Adventures
+10. Sail by Icebergs and Float the Placer River

 This unique experience is guided by Chugach Adventures, a Girdwood company that guides rafting, kayaking, and hiking trips.
 Their most popular tour is the Spencer Iceberg and Placer River Float.
 This trip begins with boarding the Alaska Railroad Glacier Discovery Train in Girdwood and takes you into the backcountry to access Spencer Glacier.
 Here you disembark and hop onto an inflatable raft with your guide.
 You will boat past icebergs of all shapes and sizes.
 You will then continue down the pristine Placer River for a 7-mile float that offers mountain and glacier views.
 This trip is suitable for people of all ages and abilities.
 We send many of our clients on these trips and they always return with rave reviews!
 Chugach Adventures has a number of other tours so be sure to check out their website.